-In general, speciation models assume that species may diverge either with or without gene flow, or by secondary contact between the diverging species (Richards, Servedio, & Martin, 2018).
-Gene flow restriction is the most commonly documented mechanism (Sobel, Chen, Watt, & Schemske, 2010), occurring in both spatially structured (allopatry) and well-mixed, initially randomly mating populations (classical sympatry).
+structured (allopatry) and well-mixed, initially randomly mating populations (classical sympatry).
 However, species may also emerge in sympatry when gene flow is present (Richards et al., 2018).
 Interestingly, genomic studies based primarily on animal models show that high levels of genome-wide divergence can be established along with ongoing gene flow (Martin et al., 2013; Ravinet et al., 2018).
 Unfortunately, no such genomic studies have been performed in protists so far, with the exception of investigations based on yeasts (Leducq et al., 2016).
-From a genetic point of view, isolating barriers may be based on the divergent ecological selection of alleles (e.g. habitat and temporal isolation), cytological divergence (e.g. polyploidisation, chromosome rearrangements), or species hybridization (Futuyma, 2013).
+From a genetic point of view, isolating barriers may be based on the divergent ecological selection of alleles (e.g., habitat and temporal isolation), cytological divergence (e.g., polyploidization, chromosome rearrangements) or species hybridization (Futuyma, 2013).

 Herein, we had an excellent opportunity to document the patterns in evolutionary divergence in eukaryotic microorganisms (protists), based on our investigations of spatial and ecological structuring of genetic diversity in S. sphagnicola.
 We were able to overcome several obstacles that have limited research in this field so far.
-First, it is usually very hard to trace recently derived protist lineages in nature due to their small size and paucity of differentiating morphological features.
+First, it is usually very difficult to trace recently derived protist lineages in nature due to their small size and paucity of differentiating morphological features.
 Second, detailed comparative research requires labour-intensive cultivation practices.
-We were able to circumvent these issues due to the pre-existing, well characterized phylogeny of the genus Synura (Jo et al., 2016; Škaloud et al., 2014) with a concurrent well-established fossil record (Siver, Wolfe, Rohlf, Shin, & Jo, 2013; Siver et al., 2015).
+We were able to circumvent these issues due to the pre-existing, well-characterized phylogeny of the genus Synura (Jo et al., 2016; Škaloud et al., 2014) with a concurrent well-established fossil record (Siver et al., 2015; Siver, Wolfe, Rohlf, Shin, & Jo, 2013).
 This enabled us to set up reliable calibration points on several diversification events.
-Although logistical constraints prevent investigation of hundreds of strains, the observed differentiation of lineages in organisms studied herein is so strong that it cannot be considered the result of random processes.
+Although logistical constraints prevent investigation of hundreds of strains, the observed differentiation of lineages in organisms studied herein is so strong that it cannot be considered to be the result of random processes.

 The results of our variation partitioning analyses clearly show that the most recently diverged haplotypes differ significantly by their distribution and ecological preferences.
-Since the distribution patterns of recently derived haplotypes most likely reflects the possible causes of speciation (Barraclough & Nee, 2001), allopatric and divergent ecological speciation seems to represent a major speciation force in S. sphagnicola despite the assumed enormous population sizes and unlimited dispersal of this protist taxon.
-Specifically, we showed that obvious restriction in gene flow was maintained between geographically differentiated populations, despite only recently diverging.
+Because the distribution patterns of recently derived haplotypes probably reflect the possible causes of speciation (Barraclough & Nee, 2001), allopatric and divergent ecological speciation seems to represent a major speciation force in S. sphagnicola despite the assumed enormous population sizes and unlimited dispersal of this protist taxon.
+Specifically, we showed that clear restriction in gene flow was maintained between geographically differentiated populations, despite only recently diverging.
 However, how can populations be resistant to gene flow under the continuous influx of immigrant cells?
 One possible explanation could lie in the unfavourable conditions to which the protists are exposed during their long-distance transport.
-Drought, freezing, and UV radiation may be lethal for protist propagules, making it impossible for them to colonize geographically remoted new habitats.
+Drought, freezing and ultraviolet radiation may be lethal for protist propagules, making it impossible for them to colonize geographically remote new habitats.
 Indeed, freshwater diatoms were recognized to be extremely sensitive to desiccation stress (Souffreau et al., 2010).
-On the other hand, approximately 200 viable airborne protist taxa were recorded around the world (Sharma, Rai, Singh, & Brown, 2007), indicating that under some microclimatic and physico-chemical conditions microorganisms may be able to successfully colonize remote habitats.
+On the other hand, ~200 viable airborne protist taxa were recorded around the world (Sharma, Rai, Singh, & Brown, 2007), indicating that under some microclimatic and physicochemical conditions microorganisms may be able to successfully colonize remote habitats.